- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 At 39 mm, the diameter isn’t as small as we’d hope for a “teen” cup.
 For comparison sake, the Diva Cup small has a diameter of 41 mm, and it’s considered a very average cup size.

-Menstrual Cup With Loop: Lily Cup One
+Menstrual Cup With Loop

 If you’re looking for a menstrual cup with loop on the end instead of a stem, consider this one.
 It can make removal significantly easier.